Differentiation Through Black-Box Quadratic Programming Solvers: Approach

 where $P \in \Real^{n \times n}, q \in \Real^n, A \in \Real^{p \times n}, b \in \Real^p, C \in \Real^{m \times n}$ and $d \in \Real^m$ are smoothly parameterized by some $\theta \in \Real^s$.
 We assume that the QP is feasible and strictly convex (\ie, $P \succ 0$).
 To simplify notation, in the following we omit $\theta$.

 This work focuses on computing $\diffth z^*(\theta) = \frac{\partial}{\partial \theta}z^*(\theta)$, the derivative of the optimal point of the QP \eqref{eqn:QP} with respect to the parameters $\theta$.
-Intuitively, this derivative quantifies the change in the optimal point of the QP in response to a perturbation of its parameters $\theta$.
+Intuitively, this derivative quantifies the change in the optimal point of the QP in response to a change in its parameters $\theta$.
 Our goal is to compute $\diffth z^*(\theta)$ \textit{efficiently} and \textit{independently} of the method used to approximate the optimal point $z^*(\theta)$.

 An important use case, highlighted in recent work on differentiable optimization, involves incorporating a QP of the form \eqref{eqn:QP} as the $\ell$-th layer of a neural network.
 In this setting, the input to the QP layer, $x_{\ell}$, serves as the parameter vector $\theta$ that defines the QP’s objective and constraints, and the output is the optimal solution $x_{\ell+1} = z^*(x_{\ell})$.
 Generally, training such a network requires backpropagating gradients through each layer, which involves computing the Jacobian $\frac{\partial x_{\ell+1}}{\partial x_{\ell}}$.
 For a QP layer, this Jacobian corresponds to $\diffth z^*(\theta)$, the derivative of the optimal point with respect to the problem parameters.
 This derivative is also crucial in descent-based methods for solving bi-level optimization problems \cite{colson2007overview}.